bonyiii/plug_offline/README.md

 If one tries to use the asset through CDN and HTTP but the app itself served through HTTPS you run into the mixed content error, modern browser gonna report error.

-The soultion is to pack everything into one huge HTML file in production.
+The solution is to pack everything into one huge HTML file in production.

 Using OfflineAssets